Have you ever wondered why massage therapy doesn’t “release” fascia? I mean…those deep tissue massages hurt! They must

 I mean…your partner can’t go on that diet for you, quit smoking for you or change your fascia for you.
 Alas!

-I do want to say I know there are some rare modalities or more precisely practitioners who are extremely skilled and can achieve some degree of change through outside force; but it is my opinion that these people are quite rare.
+I do want to say I know there are SOME modalities and practitioners who are extremely skilled and can achieve change through outside force with hands and elbows; but it is my opinion that these people are the exception, not the rule.

 I’m also not trying to disrespect massage or massage therapists!
 I was one – it’s hard freaking work.
 I currently get massages every 2-3 weeks myself.

 I do think it’s important to know its limitations and be clear about WHY you’re choosing it.
 I go because I found someone really good here in Boulder who can get into the small areas around my neck and back that I can’t get into with the work I do.
 And because it just FEELS GOOD.
 I get a lot of benefit from going somewhere for two hours where I can close my eyes and feel supported and loved up.
 Those are my reasons for choosing massage.